As a professional in local SEO, you need no introduction to its importance or its value to clients – but can your customers say the same?

 Reviews, citations and backlinks are all great ways to build prominence.
 The more mentions and references to the business, the more prominent it is and the more credible and trustworthy it appears.

-There’s more on relevance, prominence and proximity in our Advanced Guide to Ranking in Local Search.
+There’s more on relevance, prominence and proximity in Kyle Goodchild’s guide to the Google local algorithm.

 How to explain Reputation Management